lotem/zime/weasel/ReadMe.txt

 uninstall.bat

 stop_service.bat
-you may use this to terminate ZIME core service process.
+you may use this to terminate the service process.